HALO (High Activity Location Observation)

 Types of Cameras Utilized by APD:

-Trailer Camera: There is a trailer camera that will be parked at special events like Heritage Days and Autumn in Alliance.
-This trailer can also be requested by members of the public by going to the decoy page and requesting the camera trailer.
+Trailer Cameras: There is a trailer camera that will be parked at special events like Heritage Days and Autumn in Alliance.
+This trailer can also be requested by members of the public by sending an email and requesting the camera trailer.
 This can also be requested by private business owners for parking lots and business surveillance.

 Undercover cameras: The department utilizes undercover cameras, as it has for years.
 These cameras are typically positioned to observe drug activity at homes that drug buys have occurred at or are under observation for organized crime.
 They are not randomly placed and have to be approved by a commander for a bona fide investigation.